Creative Zen: ZEN MicroPhoto

 The ZEN MicroPhoto, released on July 28, 2005, shares the same features of the ZEN Micro except Audible.com support (reinstated in firmware versions 1.31.01 and above), and adds an upgraded 262,144-color (18 bpp) OLED screen for displaying photos.
-To fix the lack of bass with the ZEN Micro, Creative also implemented a Bass Boost feature, now available in most subsequent players.
+To fix the lack of bass with the ZEN Micro, Creative implemented a Bass Boost feature, available in most subsequent players.
 The 8 GB player is available in the same colors of the Micro and is advertised to store "thousands of JPEGs" or "4,000 songs".
 Due to its larger battery, the player can play up to 15 hours of continuous playback, 3 hours longer than its predecessor.
 The MicroPhoto is the first of many subsequent players with expanded customization, with the ability to use a picture as a custom wallpaper, with color themes to change the tones of it, and six color schemes.

 The player was first announced at the 2005 Consumer Electronics Show, where it won the G4TV Best of CES award in the Audio To Go category.
 In November 2005, the player was the CNET Editor's Choice award on CNET.com.